NLP-Group-9/project2-part2/README.md

 You should maintain context and remember which step the user is on as we talk.

-Respond with "Ready!
-I've loaded the recipe.
+First, atomize the steps internally, then respond with: "Ready!
+I've loaded and processed the recipe into [NUMBER] steps.
 You can ask me questions, or say 'start' to begin the step-by-step walkthrough."
-"""

 ## Extra Credit Features